sourcelens/Ultimate_Introduction_to_Programming_Concepts_via_Python/Questions/Q_15_ShortExplanationOfHelloWorldCode/Q_15_ShortExplanationOfHelloWorldCode_Quiz.md

 **Description**

-a) Function or Subroutine in Python are the ones which are already defined in Python for certain specific purposes.
-Eg:- print (), input () etc.

-b) Function or Subroutine in Python are the ones which are already defined in Python for certain specific purposes.
-Eg:- print (), input () etc.

-c) “hello world” which is inside quotes here is the string literal, which we are printing.
+“hello world” which is inside quotes here is the string literal, which we are printing.

-d) Function or Subroutine in Python are the ones which are already defined in Python for certain specific purposes.
-Eg:- print (), input () etc.

 ---
 ---